Relanto-LKM-POC/gen-ai-vibe-code-plugin/README.md

 ## 🚀 What Does This Extension Do?

-**Spec Driven Development** is a comprehensive VS Code extension that combines intelligent development resources with enterprise-grade Feature and project management capabilities.
+**Spec Driven Development** is a comprehensive VS Code extension that combines intelligent development resources with enterprise-grade task management and project integration capabilities.

 ## 🎯 Core Features

-The extension provides three main capabilities:

 ### 📚 **Development Resources & Guidelines**
 - **Intelligent Context Analysis** - Automatically detects your project's technologies and frameworks